-Rhian Lewis, a 49 year old woman who has suffered from retinitis pigmentosa an inherited disorder since she was five.
+Rhian Lewis, a 49 year old woman, was fitted with a bionic eye.
+Rhian suffered from retinitis pigmentosa (RP) an inherited disorder since she was five.
 The condition causes gradual deterioration of the light-detecting cells within the eye; this can eventually lead to blindness.
 One in 3,000 people in the UK have the disease, for which there is no cure.

 Rhian has marked a significant moment in history by being the first person fitted with a ‘bionic eye’.
 Mrs Lewis was given a retinal implant as part of an ongoing trail at the Oxford’s John Radcliffe hospital.
 Surgeons at the Oxford Eye Hospital have implanted a chip that will help her see.
 She is completely blind in her right eye and has virtually no vision in her left.